You Are Never Too Old for a Mother Daughter Trip

 On the last night of our mother daughter trip in Ireland we glamped at Rock Farm in Slane.
 Our cute little yurt was chilly, and it was a good reason to snuggle up close.
 I felt a sense of relief in my mom’s arms; this was the first time during our trip that the roles went back to how they used to be – my mother watching over me.

 As we traveled through Ireland together, I was the one watching over her, making sure she was OK, hydrated, watched her step, took her pills, did her exercises, and was having fun.
-I held her hand as we crossed the uneven paths/streets and reminded her to always look right first!
+I held her hand as we crossed the uneven paths/streets and reminded her always to look right first!
 Our roles reverse when you reach a certain age, but I happily and naturally step into that role when I travel with my parents.

 Why Take a Trip With Your Mother?